CUNYSuite/CunyFirstAPI/docs/CUNYFirstAPI.rst

 .. code-block:: python

     import cunyfirstapi
-    # login with username and password in the constructor
+    # login with username and password as parameters in the .login() function
     api = cunyfirstapi.CUNYFirstAPI()
     api.login('username', 'password')
     ... do stuff here ...